-Litter the Fivry of the distributed

-property (other than

-money) \$

-2. Enter your adjusted basis in the

-partnership immediately before

-the distribution.
-See Basis

-Limitations , earlier

-3. Enter the amount of money

-received in the distribution .

-4. Subtract line 3 from line 2.
-If zero

-or less, enter -0

-Outstand the state of the state of

-5. Subtract line 4 from line 1

-6 Enter your net precontribution

-٥. gain

-gain

-7. Section 737 gain.
-Enter the

-lesser of the amount on line 5 or

-line 6
+1. Enter the FMV of the distributed property (other than money) \$ 2.
+Enter your adjusted basis in the partnership immediately before the distribution.
+See Basis 3.
+Limitations, earlier Enter the amount of money 4. received in the distribution .
+Subtract line 3 from line 2.
+If zero or less, enter -0 5.
+Subtract line 4 from line 1 6.
+Enter your net precontribution gain 7.
+Section 737 gain.
+Enter the lesser of the amount on line 5 or line 6 the partnership should report the adjusted basis and FMV of each property distributed.
+Decrease the adjusted basis of your interest in the partnership by the amount of your basis in the distributed property.
+Your basis in the distributed property (other than in liquidation of your interest) is the smaller of:

 The type of gain (section 1231 gain, capital gain) generated is determined by the type of gain you would have recognized if you sold the property rather than contributing it to the partnership.
-Accordingly, report the amount from line 7, above, on Form 4797 or Form 8949 and the Schedule D of your tax return.
+Accordingly, report the amount from line 7, above, on Form 4797 or Form 8949 and the Schedule D of your tax return

 Code C. Other property.
 Code C shows the partnership's adjusted basis of property other than money immediately before the property was distributed to you.
-In addition, the partnership should report the adjusted basis and FMV of each property distributed.
-Decrease the adjusted basis of your interest in the partnership by the amount of your basis in the distributed property.
-Your basis in the distributed property (other than in liquidation of your interest) is the smaller of:
+In addition,